SAP-archive/cloud-process-visibility/README.md

 # SAP Cloud Platform Process Visibility Samples

 ## Description
 This project contains sample code and sample scenarios that would enable you to learn more about and gain instant value using SAP Cloud Platform Process Visibility.
-This project is referenced by learning journeys, tutorials and blogs and it contains:
+This project is referenced by learning journeys, tutorials and blogs.

+The project contains:
 * Sample Code to integrate SAP Cloud Platform UI Applications into SAP Fiori Launch Pad
 * Sample Scenarios (model & events) that can be imported into the Configure Business Scenario and Event Acquistion Application in Process Visibility